Zduńska Wola: World War II

-During the joint German-Soviet invasion of Poland, which started World War II, Germany invaded the town in 6 September 1939, and then the Einsatzgruppe III entered the town to commit various crimes against the populace.
+During the German invasion of Poland, which started World War II, Germany invaded the town in 6 September 1939, and then the Einsatzgruppe III entered the town to commit various crimes against the populace.
 The German occupiers incorporated the town directly into the newly formed Wartheland province of Nazi Germany, and changed the town's name to Freihaus to erase traces of Polish origin.

 In November 1939, the Germans carried out a public execution of six Polish hostages from nearby Sieradz, and in December 1939 they carried out the first expulsions of 420 Poles.
 During the Intelligenzaktion, the Germans arrested 169 members of the local Polish intelligentsia already in 1939, and further 187 in 1940–1941.
 Among the victims were local officials, activists, members of the Polish underground resistance movement and Catholic priests.
 In total several thousand Poles were deported to forced labour, expelled or arrested.
 As local Nazi German governor Arthur Greiser expressed during a meeting with the townspeople, Poles were supposed to be servants for the Germans.
 Germany operated a transit camp for German settlers, who were resettled in occupied Poland as part of the Lebensraum policy.
 Nevertheless, several Polish resistance organizations operated in the town and among their activities were secret trainings, intelligence, distribution of underground Polish press, sabotage actions and secret schooling.